jmineroff/Domino-Launchpad-Quickstart/README.md

 ### Lab 2.3 - Syncing Files

-Now that we've finished working on our notebook and written data back to our project, we want to sync our latest work.
-To do so click on the File Changes tab in the top left corner of your screen -
+Files in a workspace are seperate from the files in your project.
+Now that we've finished working on our notebook, we want to sync our latest work.
+To do so click on the **File Changes** tab in the top left corner of your screen.

 <p align="center">
 <img src = readme_images/SyncProject.png width="800">
 </p>

-Enter an informative but brief commit message such as "Completed EDA notebook" and click to Sync All Changes.
+Enter an informative but brief commit message such as `Completed EDA notebook` and click **Sync All Changes**.

-Click the Domino logo on the upper left corner of the blue menu and select on the Project page.
-Then select your project followed by selecting “Files” on the left blue menu as shown below.
+Click the **Domino** logo on the upper-left corner of the blue menu and select the **Project** page.
+Then select your project followed by selecting **Files** on the blue sidebar as shown below.

-Notice that the latest commit will reflect the commit message you just logged and you can see 'EDA_code.ipynb' in your file directory.
+Notice that the latest commit will reflect the commit message you just logged and you can see `EDA_code.ipynb` in your file directory.

 <p align="center">
 <img src = readme_images/DFS.png width="800">
 </p>

 Click on your notebook to view it.
-On the top of your screen and click 'Link to Goal' in the dropdown, after selecting the goal you created in Lab 1.2
+On the top of your screen and click **Link to Goal** in the dropdown and then select the goal you created in Lab 1.2.

 <p align="center">
 <img src = readme_images/LinkToGoal.png width="800">
 </p>

-Now navigate to Overview, then to the manage tab and see your linked notebook.
+Now navigate to **Overview** and the **Manage** tab to see your linked notebook.

-Click the ellipses on the goal to mark the goal as complete
+Click the ellipses on the goal to mark the goal as complete.

 <p align="center">
 <img src = readme_images/MarkGoalComplete.png width="800">
 </p>

 ### Lab 2.4 - Run and Track Experiments